Contact us whenever you need it!

 Can the Principal Fully Agree to Power of Attorney Right Now?

 However, setting up a Power of Attorney can be trickier if the principal isn’t of sound mind or is physically incapable of demonstrating their consent to this agreement.
-To do so, guardianship of the individual may need to be appointed, which can be a more complicated process.
+To do so, the individual's guardianship may need to be appointed, which can be a more complicated process.
 In this situation, it is best to get some help from a lawyer when drawing up your document.

 How Many Agents Should There Be?